Eglinton West line: Eglinton Crosstown plan

-The TTC's Transit City plan, which was announced in 2007, included a light rail transit line across Eglinton called the Eglinton Crosstown LRT.
-This line would be built underground between approximately Keele Street and Laird Drive, which would effectively create an Eglinton West "subway", but would use LRT vehicles rather than the subway trains.
-A leaked copy of a Metrolinx report in 2008 indicated the organization may wish to revive the Eglinton subway line as opposed to the light rail option; however, in April 2009, the province and the city agreed on funding to build this as an LRT line.
+The TTC's Transit City plan, which was announced in 2007, included a light rail line across Eglinton called the Eglinton Crosstown LRT.
+This line was to have been built grade-separated (and mostly underground) between approximately Weston Road and Laird Drive, which would effectively create an Eglinton "subway" but would use LRT vehicles rather than subway trains.
+A leaked copy of a Metrolinx report in 2008 indicated the organization may have wished to revive the Eglinton subway line as opposed to the light rail option; however, in April 2009, the province and the city agreed on funding to build this as an LRT line.

 Mayor Rob Ford announced the cancellation of Transit City on the day he took office in 2010.
-Transit City, including the Eglinton Crosstown line, was then reinstated along with a Finch LRT line and Sheppard LRT by Toronto City Council, over Mayor Rob Ford's objections.
+Transit City, including the Eglinton Crosstown line, was then reinstated, along with a Finch LRT line and the Sheppard LRT, by Toronto City Council, over Mayor Rob Ford's objections.
 This was announced by Metrolinx four months later, with the support of Ontario Premier Dalton McGuinty.
-This line is to be underground for most its length, except at its ends in Scarborough and Etobicoke.
-It will mean the construction of an LRT line that will function like a Toronto subway line along a longer distance than the original Eglinton West subway line.
+Construction of the 19 km line began in 2011 and was completed in 2026.
+A western extension of the line, which will follow phase 2 of the Eglinton West line, began construction in 2022.

 Proposed stations

 The cancelled Eglinton West subway would only have been built as far as York Centre station.
-Allen, Keele North and York Centre would have had bus connections and the remaining stations would have had on-street connections only.
+Eglinton West–Allen, Keele North and York Centre would have had bus connections and the remaining stations would have had on-street connections only.
 These stations would have served mixed commercial and residential neighbourhoods (corresponding Line 5 Eglinton stations linked in parentheses where names differ):